-Remote Sensing, Post-Wildfire Flooding, NDVI, Vegetation Regrowth, MODIS, PERSIANN
+Remote Sensing, Post-Wildfire Flooding, NDVI, Vegetation Regrowth, MODIS, PERSIANN CDR

 II.
 Introduction

 Background Information

 Annual post-wildfire flooding events have fatigued land management teams in the Southwest United States as the cyclical events increase in intensity and frequency across the region.
 While wildfires and subsequent floods are an inevitable reality for the Southwest, the immediate and long-term effects of both events necessitate increasing preparedness for natural hazards in a changing climate.